-“Madeira”, its name given after the Island where it is produced.
+“Madeira”, named after the Island where it is produced.

-Shortly after the discovery of the Archipelago, on the XVth century, Prince Henry, the Navigator introduced the first cast, “Malvasia Candida” better known as Malmsey.
+Shortly after the discovery of the Archipelago, in the 15th century, Prince Henry, the Navigator introduced the first cast, “Malvasia Candida” better known as Malmsey.
 Others followed like “Sercial”, “Bual”, “Verdelho” and “Terrantez”.

-With the ingenious hands of vintners on the Island and the resilience of human labour in the steep slopes they will present you with divine flavours, as fortified wines mostly.
+With the ingenious hands of vintners on the Island and the resilience of human labour in the steep slopes, they will present you with divine flavours, mostly as fortified wines.

 Madeira Island was a Port of Call and a centre of important commercial exchanges.
-From here, Madeira wine travelled around the world, in fact it was found accidentally that the wine would improve in quality after long trips passing the Tropics and Equator.
+From here, Madeira wine travelled around the world, in fact, it was found, by accident, that the wine would improve in quality after long trips passing the Tropics and Equator.

-Just feel it and use your senses to enjoy the utmost of this exquisite nectar.
+Just taste it and use your senses to enjoy the utmost of this exquisite nectar.

 Maria do Monte Pereira (Official Tourist Guide)